bhaveshdewangan/javascript-concepts/closures/README.md

 This small project contains a simple HTML and Javascript file.

 ### What is Closures
-Function along with the lexical scope bundle togetther called closures.
+* Function along with the lexical scope bundle togetther called closures.

+* A closure is the combination of a function and the lexical environment within which that function was declared.
+This environment consists of any local variables that were in-scope at the time the closure was created.

 ### Pros